Listen to me here on BBC Radio Scotland chatting with Michelle McManus about women's stories, women in the Arts and how I became a sculptor.

 NATASHA PHOENIX

-I am a sculptor and ceramics artist based in East Lothian, Scotland.
-I create both large contemporary works, portraiture and smaller collectable pieces.
-I'm also a qualified teacher (BEDHons)and offer small workshops and individual tutoring.
+I am a sculptor, artist and equality advocate based in East Lothian, Scotland.
+I'm also a qualified teacher (BEDHons)and offer small workshops and individual tutoring, plus community work.

 CONTEMPORARY WORKS

-My larger works and portraiture, are inspired by the human body in both it’s aesthetic and diversity.
+My larger works and portraiture, are inspired by the female human body in both it’s aesthetic and diversity.
 I love to explore the transitional nature of the human form and function.
-I seek to capture the raw beauty of pregnancy, breastfeeding, puberty and ageing.
+I seek to capture the real essences and transformation of pregnancy, breastfeeding, puberty and ageing.
 I create sculpture that celebrates the beauty of female bodies, scars, stretch marks, rolls of fat and all of the stunning unique features of the individuals I sculpt.
-I am passionate about raising the profile of women in art, particularly the lack of sculptures of women.
-Also how women are portrayed in sculpture.
+My work is LGBTQ+ inclusive.

 PORTRAITURE

 I'm currently sculpting women and girls, portraits in sculpture are predominantly of men and I'm hoping to readdress this balance and encourage women to have their portraits made.
-There is something very powerful in commissioning your own portrait and celebrating your own physical beauty.
-I am asking all women to come forward to have their portrait done for an large exhibition planned 2024/2025.
+There is something very powerful in commissioning your own portrait and celebrating yourself.
+I am asking all women to come forward to have their portrait done for an large exhibition planned 2024/2026.

 I have trained with some of the very best portrait sculptors in the world and I'm constantly discovering new and exciting texture, technique and form.